-- significant difficulties encountered during the audit; - significant matters arising from the audit that were discussed, or subject to correspondence with management;

-- other matters, if arising from the audit that, in the auditor's professional judgment, are significant to the oversight of the financial reporting process; and - matters specifically required by other auditing standards to be communicated to those charged with governance.
+- Significant difficulties encountered during the audit; - Significant matters arising from the audit that were discussed, or subject to correspondence with management; - Other matters, if arising from the audit that, in the auditor's professional judgment, are significant to the oversight of the financial reporting process; and - Matters specifically required by other auditing standards to be communicated to those charged with governance (e.g. significant deficiencies in internal control; issues relating to fraud, compliance with laws and regulations, subsequent events, non disclosure, related party, public interest reporting, questions/objections, opening balances etc.).